yukoba/nd4j/getstarted.md

 	   <version>${nd4j.version}</version>
 	 </dependency>

-##Bypassing Maven
+##Bypassing Maven With Downloads

 See our [downloads](http://nd4j.org/downloads.html) page.

 You can then manually import the jar files in to [Eclipse](http://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse), [Intellij](http://stackoverflow.com/questions/1051640/correct-way-to-add-lib-jar-to-an-intellij-idea-project) or [Netbeans](http://gpraveenkumar.wordpress.com/2009/06/17/abc-to-import-a-jar-file-in-netbeans-6-5/).

-###Working with source
+###Working with Source (Github)

-If you want to develop for ND4J, just *git clone* the software and run this Maven command:
+If you want to develop for ND4J, just *git clone* the software and run this Maven command within the ND4J directory:

     mvn clean install -DskipTests -Dmaven.javadoc.skip=true